Inman

 “We do not believe many of these concerns are inherently invalid,” it continued.
 “But none of them, alone or in aggregate, merit the removal or significant weakening of a policy so critical to the integrity of our housing market.”

-Echoing previous arguments in favor of CCP, Evans said the policy ensures homebuyers have a full view of available listings in the market and have a fair shot at competing for that inventory.
+In Evans’ case, she echoed in her letter previous arguments in favor of CCP, saying the policy ensures homebuyers have a full view of available listings in the market and have a fair shot at competing for that inventory.
 On the sell-side, she said homesellers “will pay dearly” in a market where listings are siphoned off to private listing networks — curtailing the benefits of broadcasting listings on the MLS and industry competition.

 “If CCP is repealed, sellers will pay dearly.
 Buyers will find it more difficult, and perhaps more expensive, to see a full picture of their options,” she said.
 “Agents will awaken each morning to a constrained view into their market.”